Davidalimazo/cbs-assessment-frontend/README.md

 ## Getting Started

-Create a .env file and add
+Create a .env file at the root of the project directory and add

 ```bash
 NEXT_PUBLIC_API_BASE_URL=https://fake-store-api.mock.beeceptor.com/api